Morgana King: Relationships and family

 Morgana King married twice.
-Her first marriage (when she was 17 years old) was to jazz trumpeter Tony Fruscella (1927–1969), which ended in divorce after nine years; they had a daughter, Graysan (1950–2008).
+Her first marriage (when she was 17 years old) was to jazz trumpeter Tony Fruscella (1927–1969), who was 20 at the time.
+The marriage ended in divorce after nine years; they had a daughter, Graysan (1950–2008).
 During their marriage, the couple frequently had "Sunday dinner with Charlie Parker and his family."

 Her second marriage, in 1961, was to jazz trombonist Willie Dennis (né William DeBerardinis; 1926–1965), whom she met during an off-night visit to the Birdland Jazz Club where she went to hear Sam Donahue's group.
 He had performed with both Gerry Mulligan and Charles Mingus and recorded the 1953 album release, Four Trombones on Mingus' record label, Debut Records.
 He had toured extensively with Benny Goodman, Woody Herman and Buddy Rich.

 She traveled to Brazil with Dennis to experience this "new" music style when he toured with Rich in 1960.
 She said the experience was "an introduction to myself."
 Their close collaboration was suddenly shattered in 1965 with his death from an automobile accident in New York's Central Park.
 It's a Quiet Thing (Reprise, 1965) is a memorial to him.

 After Dennis's death, King relocated and lived for more than two decades in Malibu, California.
 She accepted Frank Sinatra's offer to record three albums on his record label Reprise Records (It's a Quiet Thing (1965), Wild Is Love (1966) and Gemini Changes (1967)).